Sonnet 467

 Upon the minds of men to thus endear

-Their souls that then their hearts be swept away.
+Their souls, until their hearts be swept away.

-Vast worlds so vanquished by a single bloom.
+Vast worlds so conquered by a single bloom.

 © Loubert S Suddaby.
 All Rights Reserved.